 The State of Mississippi developed its Five-Year Consolidated Plan in the 2020 program year, covering 2020 - 2024, in response to the U.S. Department of Housing and Urban Development's (HUD's) consolidation of the planning and application aspects of HUD Programs.
-The Consolidated Plan requires that the State submit annually its Annual Action Plan.
+The Consolidated Plan requires that the State submit its Annual Action Plan.
 The Annual Action Plan sets forth the methodology of distribution the State will use with the anticipated program funds under the Community Development Block Grant Program (CDBG), HOME Investment Partnerships Program (HOME), Emergency Solutions Grants Program (ESG), Housing Opportunities for Persons With Aids Program (HOPWA), and the National Housing Trust Fund (HTF) to carry out its housing and community development policies and objectives during the program year.
 The Annual Action Plan describes the resources available to address the needs and objectives of the plan.
-The state's local units of government consultation and outreach efforts include public meeting/hearing opportunity notification and draft annual action plan availability to all units of general local government (municipal and county), the regional planning and development districts, and their representatives such as community developers, engineers, application preparers, etc.
+The state's non-entitlement local units of government consultation and outreach efforts include the Advisory Team meeting, public meeting/hearing opportunity notification and draft annual action plan availability to all units of general local government (municipal and county), the regional planning and development districts, and other local unit of government representatives such as community developers, engineers, application preparers, etc.